 So what should developers do?

-Most discussion is around visual impairments, but it is important to remember that there are many different kinds of disabilities that obviously create different accessibility issues.
+Most discussion is around visual impairments, but it is important to remember that there are many different kinds of disabilities that create different accessibility issues.
 OneVoice has a useful list of the different kinds of disabilities developers need to cater for, and it also lists the first seven steps towards accessible apps.

-So it is essential to state the importance of accessibility principles at the outset, build them in to the development process and to test thoroughly at the end.
+As such, it is essential to state the importance of accessibility principles at the outset, build them in to the development process and to test thoroughly at the end.
 Both Android and iOS have Accessibility Developer Guidelines and Checklists.

 Who does it well?

 In the past, Apple has recommended Science 360 for iPad, the NYTimes for iPhone, Shazam, Dictionary.com, Inkling and Urbanspoon.
 Among mainstream apps, AbilityNet recommends Waze and Skype.
 Transport for London runs awards for accessible travel apps, and last year’s winners were London’s Nearest Bus, Station Master, Tube Tracker and Colour Blind Tube Map.

 AppleVis, a group for blind and low-vision users of Apple products, has an app Hall of Fame (which includes Twitter and Dropbox), monthly picks, and – take note – a Campaign of the Month that targets apps with accessibility issues.
 Some rather famous names there…